ruhyadi/spring-microservices/README.md

-# spring-microservices
-Spring microservices based on Spring Microservices in Action
+# Spring Microservices

+## Introduction

+This project is a simple example of a microservices architecture using Spring Boot and Spring Cloud.